International Society for Krishna Consciousness

 In 1950 Abhay Charan De owned a small pharmaceutical business, was married and had children.
 He then adopted the lifestyle of a vanaprastha or pious mendicant.
 In 1959 he took sannyasa or the vow of renunciation, took the sannyasa name of Abhay Charanaravinda Bhaktivedanta Swami Prabhupada, or, in Sanskrit, अभय चरणाऱविनढ भकिवॆढानत सवामी परभुपाढ.
 He then became a traveling Vaishnava monk.

-In 1965 he obtained free passage on the cargo ship Jaladuta, possessing only a suitcase, an umbrella, about eight U.S. dollars worth of Indian currency, some dry cereal, and several boxes of books.
+In 1965 he managed to get free passage on the cargo ship Jaladuta, possessing only a suitcase, an umbrella, forty rupees of Indian currency (worth about eight U.S. dollars), some dry cereal, and several boxes of books.
 He arrived in New York City in September, 1965, and began looking for followers and teaching.

-On October 9, 1966, Abhay Charanaravinda Bhaktivedanta Swami Prabhupada and his followers, including Beat poet Allen Ginsberg, sat beneath this large American elm (Ulmus americara) tree in Tompkins Square Park and held the first chanting session of the Hare Krishna mantra, also known as the Maha Mantra or "Great Mantra", complete with cymbals, tambourines and other percussion instruments, plus dancing, going on for two hours or more.
+On October 9, 1966, Abhay Charanaravinda Bhaktivedanta Swami Prabhupada and his followers, including Beat poet Allen Ginsberg, sat beneath this large elm tree in Tompkins Square Park and held the first chanting session of the Hare Krishna mantra, also known as the Maha Mantra or "Great Mantra", accompanied with cymbals, tambourines and other percussion instruments, plus dancing, going on for two hours or more.

 This was the founding of the International Society of Krishna Consciousness, often abbreviated as ISKCON.

-This Hare Krishna mantra or Maha Mantra became important in the 15th century, but only became well known outside India starting with the establishment of ISKCON or the Hare Krishna movement.
+This Hare Krishna mantra or Maha Mantra has been important since the 15th century, but it only became well known outside India starting with the establishment of ISKCON or the Hare Krishna movement.
 The mantra is based on three Sanskrit names for God in the vocative case, in which a noun identifies the person being addressed.
 That is, it is an expression of direct address.
 The idea is that the mantra says God's names to God.
 The names are:

-Hare or हरॆ which could be another name of Vishnu meaning "He who Removes Illusion" or it could refer to "the energy of God" according to Abhay Charanaravinda Bhaktivedanta Swami Prabhupada.
+Hare or हरॆ which could be another name of Krishna meaning "He who Removes Illusion", or it could refer to "the energy of God" according to Abhay Charanaravinda Bhaktivedanta Swami Prabhupada.

-Krishna or कृशण referring to God himself, meaning "He who is All-Attractive." (the Devanagari script isn't coming out correctly for this one)
+Krishna or कृष्ण referring to God himself, meaning "He who is All-Attractive."

 Rama or राम referring to God himself, meaning "He who is the Source of All Pleasure."